tatsuyafujisaki/android-playground/README.md

 [ui-template.md](markdown/ui-template.md)

-# Use A rather than B for simplicity
+# Use A rather than B for simplicity (except for Jetpack Compose)

 A|B|Note
 --|--|--